 Three time series with monthly sampling frequencies and varying contributions of the flow component (Chlflo in eqs.
 (5) and (6)) were created from daily simulated time series of Chlobs (Appendix B).
 One day in each month for each year (e.g., January 5, 2010, February 19, 2010,…, January 28, 2011, Febuary 1, 2011, etc.) was randomly sampled and used as an approximate monthly time step for each time series.
 Varying effects of the flow component on observed chl-a were created by multiplying Chlflo by different indicator vectors (I in eq.
 (6)).
 The contribution of the flow component varied from non-existent (vector of zeroes), constant (vector of ones), and steadily increasing (continuous vector from zero to one).
-This created three monthly time series that were used to evaluate each model that were analogous to no influence, constant, and changing influence of the flow component over time (Appendix B).
+This created three monthly time series that were used to evaluate each model that were analogous to no influence, constant, and changing influence of the flow component over time (Figure B2).
 Results were evaluated by first comparing the predicted () and observed (Chlobs) chl-a values for each simulation, followed by comparing the flow-normalized results () from each model to the original biological chl-a (Chlbio) component of each simulated time series (eqs.
 (5) and (7)).
 The former comparison provided information on relative fit to validate the simulated data, whereas the latter comparison to evaluate flow-normalization was the primary focus of the analysis.

+Model comparisons with independent data

+The final analysis provided a complementary comparison to those described above for model performance by evaluating RMSE on independent datasets.
+Prediction performance was evaluated for validation datasets to provide a measure that was completely independent of the data used to train the models.
+Although WRTDS is not meant for prediction or extrapolation, this analysis provided an approximation of the ability of both models to predict missing data in different contexts.

+This analysis used the daily simulated time series with a constant flow effect that was described in the previous section.
+Weekly samples at a fixed interval from the daily time series were used to ensure sufficient data (i.e., not monthly) were used to train the models while also minimizing processing time (i.e., not daily).
+The weekly time series was split into different training and validation datasets to evaluate effects of 1) different ratios of training to validation (1:1, 2:1, etc.), and 2) characteristics of the missing data.
+We developed a sampling algorithm to separate the weekly time series into different ratios and block-sampling schemes, which was accomplished using repeated sampling of the complete time series with a given block size until the desired split ratio was achieved.
+RMSE of model predictions for GAMs and WRTDS were evaluated for split ratios of 5-50% at 5% increments (e.g., validation was 5% and training was 95% of total, validation 10% and training 90%, etc.) and sampling from completely random to blocks of increasing size up to a block equal in size to the desired split ratio.
+Block sampling, in addition to completely random sampling, was necessary to account for temporal correlation, i.e., missing data are more likely to occur in blocks of time rather than single observations missing at random.
+Because the data splits and blocks were stochastic, 1000 replicates were created for each split ratio and block sampling level to place a range on model performance.

 RESULTS